nlakritz/guide-to-knife-sharpening/README.md

 2. Ensure you have enough water to keep your whetstone consistently moist.
 If you have a soak stone, fully submerge it in water until bubbles stop appearing (5-10 minutes).
 For a splash-and-go stone, simply splash some water on its surface and rub it in.
 If you’re not sure of your [stone type](#types-of-sharpening-tools), it doesn’t hurt to soak it for a few minutes.

 3. To make a successful sharpening stroke, first guide the knife edge over your stone in a curved motion, starting from the stone side closest to you and pushing away.
-At the beginning of the motion, start from the top of the knife (closest to the handle) and shift contact closer to the tip as you complete the movement.
+At the beginning of the motion, start from the top of the knife (closest to the handle) and shift contact toward the tip as you complete the movement.
 The entire length of the edge should ultimately make contact with the stone.

 4. Once you complete the initial sharpening motion away from your body, complete the reverse movement without ever breaking contact between knife and stone.
 Sliding the tip of your blade off the stone may chip it off or even damage the stone itself.